 REBECCA LEE: Lee, 68, retired from coaching at Hatton High School with 1,320 varsity volleyball and softball wins to her credit.
 She began her teaching and coaching career at East Lawrence High School in 1978 where she compiled a 109-33 volleyball record over a five-year period.
 Her 1980 team was Class 2A state runner-up.

 She moved to her alma mater, Hatton High School, in 1983 where she remained until retiring from coaching in 2002.
 Her volleyball teams were 771-258 in 20 seasons with four Class 2A state championships in a row (1990, 1991, 1992 and 1993).
 She also became one of the top slow-pitch softball coaches in the AHSAA with her teams compiling a 400-177 record with state titles in 1992, 1993 and 1996.
-She was named NFHS Slow-Pitch Coach of the Year in 2000.
+She was named NFHS National Slow-Pitch Coach of the Year in 2000.

 The Moulton Advertiser selected her Female Coach of the Decade for Lawrence County in 1990.

-She graduated from Hatton High School 1966 and earned her degree from Athens State College in 1978.
+She graduated from Hatton High School in 1966 and earned her degree from Athens State College in 1978.
 She became one of the state’s top volleyball officials during her retirement, serving as vice-president of the Quad-Cities Volleyball Officials Association for six years.

 DWIGHT SANDERSON: Sanderson, 75, spent 29 years teaching and coaching in the AHSAA.
 He spent 14 years as head football coach at Notasulga High School from 1967-81.
 His first four years notched only eight wins but provided the foundation for what would come over the next 10 years.

 The Blue Devils were 76-24-2 during that stretch with five state appearances.
 His 1977 team was Class 1A state runner-up.
 The early years were extremely important, however, since it came just as the AHSAA and AIAA merged.
-His leadership and direction helped the school move into the new era smoothly.
+His leadership and direction helped the school move into the new era of integration smoothly.